-GOP-based RPR encoder control

-Depending on the spatial characteristics and which quantization parameter (QP) is used it can be beneficial to encode pictures in full resolution or in one of the following reduced resolutions 1/2, 2/3 or 4/5 both horizontally and vertically.
-The encoding resolution is determined by the re-scaling performance of the first picture in each GOP and the base QP.
-The selected resolution is then used for all pictures in the GOP.
-The QP used for encoding pictures in lower resolutions is reduced by 6 for 1/2, 4 for 2/3 and 2 for 4/5.
-The chroma QP is adjusted by the chroma QP slice offsets to have same change in QP as for luma to maintain the same relative ratios of bits for luma and chroma.
-The method is disabled by default but can be enabled by setting the encoder configuration parameter GOPBasedRPR to 1.
+RPR encoding aspects

 RPR functionality testing

 RPR can be used to adapt to transmission capability and to improve coding efficiency at low bitrates.
 Testing of RPR functionality can be configured to switch between the source resolution and one of the following reduced resolutions: 1/2, 2/3, and 4/5, whilst at the same time controlling a QP offset.
 For each picture in a sequence the resolution and QP offset can be configured individually for luma and chroma.